-(3) ADMINISTRATIVE STAFF ALLOCATIONS

-(a) Allocations for school building-level certificated administrative staff salaries for the 2013-14 and 2014-15 school years for general education students are determined using the formula generated staff units calculated pursuant to this subsection.
+- 1 (d)(i) Funding for teacher librarians, school nurses, social 2 workers, school psychologists, and guidance counselors is allocated 3 based on the school prototypes as provided in RCW 28A.150.260 and is 4 considered certificated instructional staff, except as provided in 5 (d)(ii) of this subsection. - (ii) Students in approved career and technical education and skill center programs generate certificated instructional staff units to provide for the services of teacher librarians, school nurses, social workers, school psychologists, and guidance counselors at the following combined rate per 1000 students: - 11 Career and Technical Education - 14 (3) ADMINISTRATIVE STAFF ALLOCATIONS - (a) Allocations for school building-level certificated administrative staff salaries for the 2013-14 and 2014-15 school years for general education students are determined using the formula generated staff units calculated pursuant to this subsection.
 The superintendent shall make allocations to school districts based on the district's annual average full-time equivalent enrollment in each grade.
 The following prototypical school values shall determine the allocation for principals, assistance principals, and other certificated building level administrators:

-Prototypical School Building: Elementary School 1.253
+25 Prototypical School Building:

+26 Elementary School 1.253

-Middle School 1.353
+27 Middle School 1.353

-High School 1.880
+28 High School 1.880

-(b) Students in approved career and technical education and skill center programs generate certificated school building-level administrator staff units at per student rates that are a multiple of the general education rate in (a) of this subsection by the following factors: Career and Technical Education students 1.025 Skill Center students 1.198
+(b) Students in approved career and technical education and skill 29 programs 30 generate certificated school building-level center 31 administrator staff units at per student rates that are a multiple of 32 the general education rate in (a) of this subsection by the following 33 34